weiffert/Missile-Command/README.md

-# Component-Based-Game-Engine
+# Missile-Command

-This is a game engine designed to use entities and component based design.
+This is the implemented version of the [Component-Based-Game-Engine](https://github.com/weiffert/Component-Based-Game-Engine).
+Please refer to it for documentation.

-An implementation project will be missile command.
+Languages: C++

-Please refer to our wiki pages.
+Libraries: SFML